bitlabstudio/django-docker-aws/README.md

 a different existing project to this stack, so I'll go over all of the steps required and leave it up to you to skip, what you don't need.

+The referenced files can obviously looked up inside this repo.
+They won't fit all purposes, but might be a good starting point.

 # Setting up the project